Frequently asked questions

 What are the different grades of the routes?

-Ørnelia/The Eagle’s Side is the shortest route and is graded as a B. It has ladders, planks and lots of grips and handles.
-It has short vertical sections, and the whoel route takes about 15-30 minutes, depending on group speed.
-If we have enough time, the trip can be lengthened to Smalsarhuken, for more views and steep stairs.
+The introduction wall is graded as a B. It has ladders, planks and lots of grips and handles.
+It has short vertical sections, and the whole route takes about 15-30 minutes, depending on group speed.
+If you have enough time, the trip can be lengthened to Smalsarhuken, for more views and steep stairs.

 Hekseveggen/The Wall of Witches is graded to a D. It has climbing both downwards, upwards and sidewards.
 Vertical sections with overhang makes the route demanding, and the climbing takes about 2-3 hours.
 There are plenty of grips for hands and feet, but it can be demanding for some to shift the carabiners when holding on with one hand in overhanging sections.